urol-e5/protocols/2022-09-30-Moorea-E5-Apulchra-Metabolism-Baseline-Sampling-Protocol.md

 - Place a clean paper towel on the bench top.
 - Prepare the boxes, tubes, and whirlpack needed.
 For each fragment, look at the tube numbers identified on the [Sample inventory list](https://github.com/urol-e5/apulchra_metabolism/blob/main/data/baseline_sampling/sample.id.csv).
 - There will be n=2 RNA DNA shield tubes and n=2 snap freeze tubes per fragment.
 There will be n=1 whirlpack per fragment.
-- Clean the bone cutters by first immersing in 10% bleach, then 70% ethanol, then DI water.
+- Clean the bone cutters by first immersing in 10% bleach, then 70% ethanol.

 ## Sampling